 In a previous blog post on What is Belly Dance?, I touched on belly dance’s core movement vocabulary.
 I’ll build on that in this blog to classify common belly dance moves.
-There are many ways to describe belly dance movements, such as whether they are smooth or sharp, done with the chest, torso, or hips, or which Laban movement plane they are in.
+There are many ways to describe belly dance movements.
+Whether they are smooth or sharp, done with the chest, torso, or hips, or which Laban movement plane they are in.
 Here, I’ll classify and describe them based on which shape you draw with your body.
-As a dancer, knowing how you use various bits of your body to produce belly dance moves can help you recall and reproduce the moves you learn in class or see in a video.
-Knowing which body part in which shape you are supposed to move and keeping the movement in only that body part can help improve your isolations which are so important in belly dance.
+Knowing how you use various bits of your body to produce belly dance moves will help you recall and reproduce the moves you learn in class or see in a video.
+You can improve your movement isolation by knowing which body part you are supposed to move.
+And then keeping the movement only in that body part.
+This is so important in belly dance.

-In this blog, I’ll describe belly dance moves constructed by seven shapes (lifts and drops, slides, shimmies, twists, circles, figure 8’s, and undulations).
+In this blog, I’ll describe belly dance moves constructed by seven shapes.
+These are lifts and drops, slides, shimmies, twists, circles, figure 8’s, and undulations.
 For each of the shapes, I’ll discuss how the movements can be drawn with the chest and hips to create fundamental belly dance moves.
-I’ll only introduce the basics, so you may notice some missing moves that are more advanced or don’t fit neatly into these categories.
-I also haven’t included travelling steps, since they don’t fall into these same movement categories.
-I won’t cover detailed technical break-downs of the moves, which you can find on Shemiran Ibrahim’s original blog on this subject (The Seven Movements of Belly Dance) which inspired this post.
+I’ll only introduce the basics.
+You may notice some missing moves that are more advanced or don’t fit neatly into these categories.
+I also haven’t included travelling steps.
+They don’t fall into these same movement categories.
+I won’t cover detailed technical break-downs of the moves.
+You can find these on Shemiran Ibrahim’s original blog on this subject (“The Seven Core Movements of Belly Dance”), which inspired this post.

 Lifts and drops